-A 25 years male was referred to Department of Radiodiagnosis of our institute for evaluation of intermittent episodes of nausea, vomiting, ataxia and seizures.
+A 25 yrs male was referred to Dept of Radiodiagnosis of our institute for evaluation intermittent episodes of nausea, vomiting, seizures and urinary incontinence.
 He was the second child of her family and did not have any significant family history of congenital disorders, additionally, her mother did not remember any exposure to drugs or infections during her pregnancy.

 Initially Brain computed tomography (CT) scan, which had been done, showed cystic dilatation of the fourth ventricle with enlargement of the posterior fossa, evidence of hypoplastic cerebellar vermis (Figure 1).
-Then the patient underwent magnetic resonance imaging (MRI) of brain and it showed cystic dilatation of the fourth ventricle with enlargement of the posterior fossa (Figure 2A), evidence of hypoplastic cerebellar vermis with cephalad rotation of the vermian remnant (Figure 2B), vermian hyplasia, large posterior fossa communicating with fourth ventricle (Figure 2C).
-These findings confirmed the diagnosis of DWM.
+Then the patient underwent magnetic resonance imaging (MRI) and it showed cystic dilatation of the fourth ventricle with enlargement of the posterior fossa (Figure 2A), evidence of hypoplastic cerebellar vermis with cephalad rotation of the vermian remnant (Figure 2B).
+These findings confirmed the diagnosis of DWS.

-Figure-1: NCCT Brain show large posterior fossa cyst communicated with 4^{th} ventricle, cerebellar vermis hypoplasia, tentorial apex and sinus confluence are elevated.
+Large posterior fossa cyst communicated with 4th ventricle,

+cerebellar vermis hyplasia, tentorial apex and sinus confluence are elevated, prominent extra-axial space in bilateral parietal lobes

-Figure 2A: Axial T2 MR showing cystic dilatation of fourth ventricle.
+Axial T2 MR showing cystic dilatation of fourth ventricl

-Figure 2B: Sagittal T2 MR, Evidence of hypoplastic cerebellar vermis and cephalad rotation of vermian remnant.
+Sagittal T2 MR, Evidence of hypoplastic cerebellar vermis and cephalad rotation of vermian remnant

-Figure 2C: Coronal T2 MR Showing vermian hyplasia, large posterior fossa communicating with fourth ventricle.
+Coronal T2 MR Showing vermian hyplasia , large posterior fossa communicating with fourth ventricle